Thursday, February 25, 2016

 Hickman previously anchored TBS Superstation's Wednesday night NBA Studio show in 1995; Turner Sports' coverage of the Good Will Games in 1986, 1990 and 1994; TNT's studio show for the 1994 Winter Olympics from Lillehammer, Norway; and the 1992 Winter Olympics- cable television's first Olympics.

 Hickman began his career in 1977 at WLWW-AM in Cedar Rapids, Iowa where he was a news anchor.
 He then moved to WFBM-AM in Springfield, Illinois.
 Before joining CNN, he was sports director and anchor at Springfield's television station, WICS.
-Hickman spent three years away from CNN from 1984-86 at WDIV-TV in Detroit as sports anchor.
+Hickman spent three years away from CNN from 1984-86 at WDIV-TV in Detroit as a sports anchor.
 Hickman won Cable ACEs (Award for Cable Excellence) for Best Sports Host in 1993 and 1994 and was nominated in 1991 and 1992.

 Hickman attended Coe College in Cedar Rapids and lives in Scarsdale, New York with his family."